Study Finds Higher Number Of Coronavirus Cases Among Viewers Of Fox News Host Accused Of Downplaying Virus

-Viewers of a Fox News show with a host accused of downplaying the severity of the coronavirus were more likely to contract the virus than those who watch a show with a host who issued warnings about the dangers of a pandemic, a study finds.
+Viewers of a Fox News show with a host accused of downplaying the severity of the coronavirus were more likely to contract the virus than those who watched a show with a host who issued warnings about the dangers of a pandemic, a study finds.

-The study was conducted by researchers at the Becker Friedman Institute for Economics at University of Chicago and aimed to look at what they called “Misinformation During a Pandemic.”
+The study entitled “Misinformation During a Pandemic” was conducted by researchers at the Becker Friedman Institute for Economics at the University of Chicago.
 As NPR News noted, the report compared viewers of Sean Hannity’s primetime show versus those who watch one hosted by Tucker Carlson.
-As the report noted, Hannity has been accused of downplaying the severity of the outbreak, while Carlson spent time on his primetime program discussing the dangers of a pandemic and the deadly potential of the virus.
+According to the report, Hannity has been accused of downplaying the severity of the outbreak, while Carlson used his primetime program to discuss the dangers of a pandemic and the deadly potential of the virus.

 The study looked at 1,045 Fox News viewers aged 55 or older and studied how their habits changed in response to recommendations from health experts to practice social distancing and avoid group settings.